I've been informed I am on Academic Warning/Probation...what do I need to do next?

 Receiving the news that you are on Academic Warning or Academic Probation can feel discouraging.
-Many students struggle academically for different reasons and we want to help support your academic success.
 Please know that you are not alone!
+Many students struggle academically for different reasons, and we want to help support your academic success.
 We are here to help position you for success as you continue your academic pursuits at Southern!

 If you are on Academic Warning or Academic Probation, you are required to complete each of the three steps listed below.
 Please be sure to read through the details of each step and follow accordingly.
 Don't hesitate to contact us if you have any questions or concerns.

-You must complete and submit an Academic Self-Assessment prior to your Academic Improvement Meeting (AIM) with an AAC Advisor.
-The information you provide in the Academic Self-Assessment will help the AAC Advisor provide you with guidance and support that is personalized and meaningful.
+You must complete and submit an Academic Self-Assessment prior to your required Academic Improvement Meeting (Step 2).
+The information you provide in the Academic Self-Assessment will help the us provide you with guidance and support that is personalized and meaningful.

 This assessment should take about 15 minutes to complete and is REQUIRED prior to your Academic Improvement Meeting (below).

-To help get you started on your path toward Good Standing, you are required to schedule and attend an Academic Improvement Meeting with an AAC Advisor as soon as possible.
-The purpose of this meeting is to (1) help you understand the details and implications of your academic standing, (2) review the information you provided in your Academic Self-Assessment (above), and (3) develop an improvement plan to help you get back on track.
+To help get you started on your path toward Good Standing, you are required to schedule and attend an Academic Improvement Meeting with an Academic Success Coach as soon as possible.
+The purpose of this meeting is to help you understand the details and implications of your academic standing and create a plan.

-You are required to register for and complete one of the Academic Success Programs listed below.
+During your Academic Improvement Meeting, you will be required to register for an Academic Success Program offered by the Center for Academic Success and Accessibility Services (CASAS).
 Each program offers support and guidance for how to be academically successful.
 However, they are provided in different formats to allow you to find the one that best fits your learning style.

 Academic Success Coaching